-Explorer, Ernest Henry Shackleton was born on 15 February 1874, in Ireland.
-He was the second of 10 children and the eldest son.
-He was raised in London, where his family moved when Shackleton was a young boy.
+Explorer Ernest Shackleton was born February 15, 1874, in Ireland.
+He was the second of 10 children and was raised in London, where his family moved when Shackleton was a young boy.

-Shackleton’s father wanted him to follow in his footsteps and go to medical school, but at 16 Shackleton had other ideas and joined the merchant navy.
+Shakleton’s father wanted him to follow in his footsteps and become a doctor but Shackleton had other ideas and joined the navy.

 The Nimrod Expedition

-The expedition ship known as the Nimrod departed England in August 1907, sailing via New Zealand before anchoring at Cape Royds in early 1908.
-A prefabricated hut was constructed as a base for further exploration and scientific work.
+The team sailed from England on the Nimrod ship in August 1907.
+They reached Cape Royds in Antarctica in early 1908.
+A kit-set hut was built as a base for the explorers and scientists.
 You will see Shackleton’s Cape Royds Hut during the LEARNZ virtual field trip.

-- Scientific work particularly measurements of the weather and study of sea life through cracks in the ice.
+- Science work such as measurements of the weather and study of sea life through cracks in the ice.

-- Discovered the Beardmore Glacier and the route to the Central Polar Plateau.
+- Discovered the Beardmore Glacier and the route to the Polar Plateau

 - A party of six were the first to climb Mount Erebus, a 4023m nearby volcano and many rock samples were taken from the summit crater.